First electric Ferrari faster than original: 'It absolutely decimated it'

 Story highlights

-- The electric Ferrari created by Eric Hutchinson is 10 seconds faster than the original gas version
+- The electric Ferrari created by Eric Hutchison is 10 seconds faster than the original gas version

 - It cost him $10,000 to buy from a junk yard after being destroyed in an engine fire